 As explained earlier, speed switches are essentially shortened versions of existing MX-style switches, allowing for faster actuation and intended for gaming.
 While Cherry produce a shortened linear switch, the Speed Silver, Kailh have produced four different shortened switches: Silver, Copper, Bronze and Gold.

-The Kailh Silver switch is much like Cherry’s Speed Silver: an extremely light (27cN) linear switch with shortened travel (3.5mm) and actuation (1.3mm) distances.
+The Kailh Silver switch is much like Cherry’s Speed Silver: a light (40gf) linear switch with shortened travel (3.5mm) and actuation (1.1mm) distances.

-The Kailh Copper switch is a soft tactile switch, with a tactile bump and actuation point just 1.1mm into its 3.6mm travel distance.
-Combined with its light (40cN) actuation force, and you’ve got a switch that can handle both gaming and extremely rapid typing — definitely one to try.
+The Kailh Copper switch is a soft tactile switch, with a (50gf) tactile bump and an actuation point just 1.1mm into its 3.5mm travel distance.
+Combined with its light (40gf) actuation force, and you’ve got a switch that can handle both gaming and extremely rapid typing — definitely one to try.

-So, to sum up, here are the four speed switches, a brief description, their recorded actuation force, actuation point and tactile bump point (stats via Input Club).
+So, to sum up, here are the four speed switches, a brief description, their actuation/tactile force and actuation point.

 3. Kailh Box switches